johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

 | ChessboardDimension       | Tuple     | Possible chessboard dimension to look for |
 | StoreIntermediateResults  | Boolean   | Store intermediate results for debugging |

-Default settings can be seen in `config.yaml`.
+Default settings can be found in `config.yaml`.

 The `run_camera_calibration` method assumes that the chessboard is fixed at the (x,y) plane with z=0 and that the same chessboard is used in all images.